Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Stability criteria for the general metapopulation model

-One can see that under Assumptions \ref{hyp_zone_decr}, \ref{assump_bound}.\ref{majo_temps_retour_zone_decr} and \ref{assump_bound}.\ref{mino_temps_depart_zone_decr} and starting from a point in $S$ with high enough total population, then with probability of at least $\varepsilon$, $X$ does not leave $S$ before time $T'$, and the mean total population increase during an excursion from $S$ is at most $\frac{T}{\delta}\sup_{\R_+^n}\sum_i\phi^i$.
-Assumption \ref{assump_bound}.\ref{effic_phases_descente} therefore appears to be sufficient for the visits of $S$ by $X$ to bring the population process back to some compact set of $\R_+^n$ regardless of its original position. \pe \\ The expected result follows.
+One can see that under Assumptions \ref{hyp_zone_decr}, \ref{assump_bound}.\ref{majo_temps_retour_zone_decr} and \ref{assump_bound}.\ref{mino_temps_depart_zone_decr} and starting from a point in $S$ with high enough total population, then with probability of at least $\varepsilon$, $X$ does not leave $S$ before time $T'$, and the mean total population increase during an excursion of the process outside of $S$ is at most $\frac{T}{\delta}\sup_{\,\R_+^n}\sum_i\phi_i$.
+Assumption is \ref{assump_bound}.\ref{effic_phases_descente} therefore sufficient for the visits of $S$ by $X$ to bring the population process back to some compact set of $\R_+^n$ regardless of its original position. \pe \\ The expected result follows.
 Its proof is deferred to Section \ref{section_demos} and consists in a comparison with a random walk on $\R$.
 It may easily adapt to some models that do not necessarily fulfill Assumptions \ref{hyp_zone_decr} and \ref{assump_bound} by considering suitable $\R$-valued Markov chains.

 \begin{theorem} Under Assumptions \ref{hyp_zone_decr} and \ref{assump_bound}, $X$ is bounded in probability on average. \end{theorem}